Foundation Year (Year 0):

 The provision of work-placements as an assessed part of your academic programme of learning is so important that we provide you with the opportunity to undertake placement as part of your second year studies.
 We have strong links with the business community and the work-placement programme is designed to enhance your future employability prospects.

 Progression to postgraduate study within the Cardiff School of Management is also an option.

 Entry Requirements & How to Apply

-112 points from at least 3 A levels to include grades CC; Welsh Baccalaureate Advanced Diploma considered as the third subject
+112 points from at least two A levels to include grades CC; Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as the third subject

 112 points from the Access to Higher Education Diploma